jeffreynguyen03/Elastic-SIEM-Project/README.md

 **[Status: Work in Progress]**

-This project is currently under development.
-I am in the process of setting up and refining the SIEM lab using the Elastic Stack.
-Updates will be made as progress continues, including additional configurations, testing, and documentation.
+This document provides a detailed account of the process I followed to build a home SIEM (Security Information and Event Management) lab using Elastic Stack.
+The project involved installing, configuring, and testing Elasticsearch, and Kibana on a Kali Linux virtual machine.

 ## Overview